Robert L. Cutting: Personal life

 He died on February 25, 1887, at his home in New York at 141 Fifth Avenue, after being ill for several weeks.
 During that time, he had not visited the office of Lee & Warren, his partner Lee Warren and his son.
 His funeral was held on April 31, 1887.
 Family present included his widow, his son Robert, General William Cutting, and R. Fulton Cutting.
 Delegations from the Union Club and the New York Stock Exchange were also present.
-He was buried in the family fault in Green-Wood Cemetery.
+He was buried in the family vault in Green-Wood Cemetery.